Wednesday, 28 April 2010

 PRINTING DESIGNS

 Bleeds are objects that go beyond the defined paper limits for cutting.
 Suppose you are printing a brochure or any other project that requires an image to be placed in contact with the border of the document, then you will need to use bleeds.
-The process of cutting a sheet of paper may not be exact; many possible causes of error may cause your job to be trimmed the wrong way.
-Bleeds give some room for errors, preventing any inconvenience that an inaccurate trimming may cause.

 Here is an image explaining bleeds.